CGF Logo

 The Canadian Geological Foundation (CGF) was incorporated in 1968 as a charitable organization dedicated to the furtherance of geoscience in Canada.
 For over 50 years, it has played a key role in sustaining geoscience education, outreach, and awareness across the country.

-Initially seeded with a founding grant from **J. Thayer Lindsley** and sustained by donations from benefactors, CGF supports charitable and educational initiatives in the education of students and all phases of study, research, and dissemination of knowledge relating to the science of geology.
+Initially seeded with a founding grant from Mr. J. Thayer Lindsley and sustained by significant donations from benefactors, such as Mr. Jérôme H. Remick III, CGF supports charitable and educational initiatives in the education of students and the general public in all phases of study, and dissemination of knowledge relating to the science of geology.

 Our Mission